 A lot of people lose interest in their treadmills quickly, which means you can get the equipment you’ve been looking for at half the price or better.
 This is one of the best garage sale finds!
 Look for big-ticket items as well as other indoor merch like hand weights in the spring, when New Year’s resolutions are long forgotten.
 Research the equipment first: It’s important to know where certain machines tend to wear out the most.

 On the other hand, these household items are fitness equipment in disguise.

 Garage sales are a great place to stock up on ski and snowboard equipment, but watch for broken or faulty bindings that can’t be fixed or replaced.
 You might even uncover something of real worth.
 According to Popular Mechanics, “The snowboarding world is still young enough that some of the earliest models, ones with some value, are still floating around in garage sales.”
 A Burton Backhill snowboard from the late 1970s or early 1980s can be worth a couple of thousand dollars.

 Find out the money mistakes that are costing you thousands.

 If you like the shape, size, or material of a certain frame, buy it.
 Frames a good garage sale find because they don’t go through much wear and tear, and often look as pristine as they day they were first purchased.

-Bulk up your home library with new favorite reads, especially children’s books (kids outgrow their books quickly as their reading comprehension increases) and hardcover classics.
+Bulk up your home library with new favourite reads, especially children’s books (kids outgrow their books quickly as their reading comprehension increases) and hardcover classics.
 Another tip: If a family in your kids’ school is throwing a sale, go.
-You’ll score next-year’s textbooks and other school reading material for less than full price, making this one of the best garage sale finds.
+You’ll score next year’s textbooks and other school reading material for less than full price, making this one of the best garage sale finds.